 The choice liability is 25% of what the SG shortfall would have been if the no choice contributions were not made, less any individual SG shortfall for the employee for that quarter (if contributions were underpaid as well as paid under ‘no choice’ conditions).
 This is limited to $500 per notice period for each employee.

 Due dates for SG Charge and SGC Statement

 When you make SG contributions on behalf of your employees, your payment must be made in full by the quarterly due date, which is 28 days after the end of each financial quarter.

-If you don’t meet this payment deadline, you are required to lodge an SGC Statement and pay the SGC by the due date in the following calendar month (see table).
+If you don’t meet this payment deadline or you have a choice liability, you are required to lodge an SGC Statement and pay the SGC by the due date in the following calendar month.